sooyeonch/coding-challenge/README.md

 ## Timeline
 ###### Day 1
-    - Created a prototype
+    - Created a prototype.
-    - Created a page using HTML and Javascript
+    - Created a page using HTML and Javascript.
-    - Usign the Chrome extension, fetched the data
+    - Used a Chrome extension, Allow CORS: Access-Control-Allow-Origin, fetched the data.
-    - Populated the table with the fetched data
+    - Populated the table with the fetched data.
     - Started working on a pagination feature.

 ###### Day 2
     - Realized that using the Chrome extension might not be a good idea.
     - Learned about the Express CORS package.
-    - Learned the basic Node.js to create a backend
+    - Learned the basic Node.js to create a backend.
     - Table had 138 pages.
         - Needed to find a way to reduce this number.
         - Came up with the idea of utilizing the category type.

 ###### Day 3
     - To get data by category, thought of using a database.
-    - Learned how to access MongoDB in Node.js
+    - Learned how to access MongoDB in Node.js.
     - Although understanding MongoDB & Node.js took some time, I could not give up on it because I had time until the deadline.

 ###### Day 4
     - Added a sort feature.
-    - Continued to learn  MongoDB & Node.js
+    - Continued to learn  MongoDB & Node.js.
-    - Decided to use a simple query
+    - Decided to use a simple query.

 ###### Day 5
     - Clean up